balakreshnan/ADBsynapseDW/Syanpse/sparkinsert.md

 - There are close 2 millions rows of data (2137632).
 - close to 74,000 rows loaded per second
 - Math is 2137632 / 26.57 seconds = 80,453

+## Use JDBC driver using sql and service principal authentication

 ```
 import org.apache.spark.sql.functions._